3 Essential Elements of Successful Online Communities

 - What tone will you use when communicating with this audience?

-- How will tasks be divided between your Community Management team?
+- How will you divide tasks between your Community Management team?

-They say that, “It takes a village to raise a child.”
+Secondly, they say that “It takes a village to raise a child.”
 Similarly, it takes a team to manage a community effectively.
 We know that not everyone will have the luxury of working with a team, so for those of you working alone, it would just be important to remember that, as a lone community manager you will need to wear many hats.

 We think that it’s easiest to think about community management in terms of the roles that need to be fulfilled.
 As a community manager or a community management team, the research goals should always remain a focal point of content creation, member interactions, and group discussions.

 Members will likely need a degree of guidance through their assignments.
-While it’s important that members have some flexibility in navigating through and interacting with your community tasks, in order for your research goals to be met and for members to have the most fulfilling experience in your community, their contributions should have meaningful implications.
-Make sure they know what to do, and where they can do it to get the best results out of your research.
+While it’s important that members have some flexibility in navigating through and interacting with your community tasks.
+In order to meet your research goals and provide members with the most fulfilling experience in your community.
+Their contributions should have meaningful implications.
+Make sure they know what to do.
+And where they can do it to get the best results out of your research.

 Don’t forget to give your members feedback throughout the process.
 Members are always interested to hear about the impact that their input is having.
 Keeping your community updated not only motivates members to keep participating, but it also forces you to continually reflect on the progress you’re making with your community.